 There are many different types of glue bottles.
-Some are similar to the bottles you’d normally see the glue in while others are specialty bottles that can help direct and protect even more efficiently.
-They are definitely worth looking into.
+Some are similar to the bottles you’d see the glue in while others are specialty bottles that can help direct and protect even more.
+They are worth looking into.

 Why does the surface need to be wet?

 Gorilla Glue is a moisture-activated polyurethane adhesive, so you need to apply a little bit of water to the surface you are gluing.
 This makes Gorilla Glue work better and gives you more control over what is glued.

 After it cures, yes, Gorilla Glue is 100% waterproof.
 If the glue is dry then water cannot touch it.
 Or at least it won’t harm it.
 Gorilla Glue can actually create a waterproof seal like caulk does in a way.
 So yes, it is waterproof.